HuiyanRoy/GomokuMaster/README.md

 ```
 This will install all dependencies listed.

-3. Start the Development Server
+3. Start the Development Server.
 Look for the vite.config.ts or scripts in package.json.

 Run:
 ```bash